aivodji/FSPEx/README.md

 Description
 ======
-    FSPEx is a blazzingly fast osm poi extractor for inferance analysis
+    FSPEx is a blazingly fast osm poi extractor for inferance analysis